pouya-racker/azure-poc/terraform-iac/README.md

 You can run all following commands from the Azure Cloud Shell or your local terminal.
 If you run them locally make sure you have installed the above prerequisites.

+## Running Terraform

+You can run Terraform in 2 ways:

+- Programmatically(non-interactive), e.g. inside a CI/CD pipeline

+- Interactively, e.g. from local command line

 ### Running Terraform programmatically(non-interactive)

 #### Create Azure Service Principal and log in